 Most Famous Tibetan Monasteries and Temples

-Tibetan Monasteries and Temples can be seen everywhere in Tibet as Tibetan Buddhism has a profound influence in this land.
+Tibetan Monasteries and Temples can be seen everywhere in Tibet.
 It's no exaggeration to say that Tibetan Buddhism is the foundation of Tibetan culture.

 For US citizens, you can travel to Tibet via mainland China or Nepal.
 You need to apply for China Visa or China Group Visa and obtain your Tibet visa prior.